slr71/deployments/ansible/README.md

 The owner users are configurable through the `dbms_connection_user` and `grouper_connection_user` group_vars.

 Migrations are run for the `de`, `metadata`, `notifications`, and `de_releases` databases.
-The `k3s` database is initialized by the installation process for the k3s cluster and the `grouper` database is handled by it's own playbook since it's fairly complicated.
+The `k3s` database is initialized by the installation process for the k3s cluster and the `grouper` database is handled by its own playbook since it's fairly complicated.
 The `qms` database is created here, but populated by the `qms` service. `unleash` is not yet initialized by this playbook.

 **NOTE** The `-e "@</path/to/dbms/group_vars>` setting is required here because the `hosts` setting in the playbook is localhost and ansible won't pick up the vars in the dbms group.
 If you have a localhost group_vars file then that won't be necessary to include.